dalbay/JavaScript-Tutorials/JAVASCRIPT LANGUAGE FUNDAMENTALS/README.md

 val = window.location.href;
 val = window.location.search;  // use it with queryStrings.
 ```
-- For instance if you type in *?id=1* than this is what is will show
+- For instance if you type in *?id=1*, the url will show
 http://127.0.0.1:5500/index.html?id=1

-	?id=1
-We can extract the query string values from the URL and put them into our script.
+We can extract the query string values from the URL and use it in our script; or
-You can have links that people click on.
-Or get forms that people submit that will give you these parameters
+create links that people click on; or get forms that people submit with these parameters.

 **Redirect** - ```window.location.href = 'http://google.com';```

 **Reload** - ```window.location.reload();```

-#### History Object
+#### History Object:
 - will get your browsing history
 ```JavaScript
 window.history.go(-2);
 val = window.history.length;
 ```

-#### Navigator Object
+#### Navigator Object:
 - has to do with the browser itself
 ```JavaScript
 val = window.navigator;